matloff/TidyverseSkeptic/README.md

 The authors list three goals, one of which is to teach theoretical computer science, certainly not desirable for teaching R in general, let alone for teaching R to those with no coding experience.
-They also concede that a key concept in FP, *recursion*, is a "signficant obstacle" even for CS students.
+They also concede that a key concept in FP, *recursion*, is a "significant obstacle" even for CS students.

 If FP is tough for CS students, it makes no sense to have nonprogrammer learners of R use it.